 - 1. All hot, cold and/or mixer penetrations must be sealed. - 2.
+For sealed plumbed cabinetry the overflow waste allows removal of water from a plumbing failure thereby protecting the joinery unit.

 Figure 10: Typical extent of membrane in bathroom with hob to shower area